konsulting / laravel-transformer

 - Arrays of rules are indexed by a field expression and provide a

-(pipe) delimited list of rules to apply. - Rules may be provided a set of parameters in CSV format.
+|(pipe) delimited list of rules to apply. - Rules may be provided a set of parameters in CSV format.
 Field expressions may use

-as a special case to match everything. - Rule sequences are built up in the order they are provided.
+*as a wildcard to match elements at that depth and**as a special case to match everything. - Rule sequences are built up in the order they are provided.

 // using the $transformer built up earlier $rules = [ '*' => 'drop_if_empty', 'name' => 'trim', 'contacts.*.name' => 'trim|uppercase' ]; $data = [ 0 => '', 'name' => ' Keoghan Litchfield ', 'contacts' => [ ['name' => 'Robin'], ['name' => 'Roger'], ['name' => ''], ], ]; $result = $transformer->transform($data, $rules); // Outputs [ // 'name' => 'Keoghan Litchfield', // 'contacts' => [ // ['name' => 'ROBIN'], // ['name' => 'ROGER'], // ], // ];